Skip to contents

 Details

-The empirical sampling distribution of parameter estimates from the argument object is standardized, that is, each randomly generated vector of parameters is standardized.
+The empirical sampling distribution of parameter estimates from the argument mc is standardized, that is, each randomly generated vector of parameters is standardized.
 Defined parameters are computed from the standardized component parameters.
 Confidence intervals are generated using the standardized empirical sampling distribution.

 Author